jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (1) On cancellation of P’s young parent payment under section 281(2),— (a) P is not entitled to receive any main benefit under this Act for 13 weeks from the date of cancellation; and (b) to be again entitled to a main benefit under this Act, P must apply for the benefit and establish that P is eligible for it.
-(2) Subsection (1) is subject to subsection (3) and to sections 320 to 324 (restoration of entitlement after suspension, reduction, cancellation, or non-entitlement).
+(2) Subsection (1) is subject to subsection (3) and to sections 320 to 324 (restoration of entitlement after suspension, reduction, non-financial sanction, cancellation, or non-entitlement).
 (3) However, during the period of cancellation,—
   (a) P is entitled to receive half of the applicable rate of the young parent payment and only half the abatement rate in clause 11 or 12 of Part 6 of Schedule 4 (as the case requires) applies to that rate; but
   (b) no incentive payments are payable; and